adimasmudi/adimasmudi/README.md

 </div>

-- 🔭 I’m currently studying on informatics engineering at Trunojoyo Madura University
+- 🔭 I’m currently studying on informatics engineering at Universitas Trunojoyo Madura
-- 🌱 I’m currently learning web development, data science and machine learning
+- 🌱 I’m currently learning backend engineering, cloud computing, dev ops, as well as machine learning
 - 👯 I’m looking to collaborate on community
 - 💬 Ask me about web development and data science
 - ✈️ You can visit my portfolio website: https://adimasmudi.github.io